tomvit/humla/Readme.md

   * An extension defines processing of slides' content such as for replacment of variables, online integration with pictures from
     Google Drawing, online integration with github to display a code, Latex formulas, etc.

-## Browser Support
+# Browser Support

-Currently Humla works and is tested on the latest versions of Chrome and Safari.
+Humla currently works and is tested on the latest versions of Chrome and Safari.

+# Installation

+Via git (or downloaded tarball):

+    $ git clone git@github.com:tomvit/humla.git

+After Humla has been downloaded, go to the humla directory and update submodules:

+    $ git submodule update --init --recursive

-## Usage
+# Usage

-TODO
+To run test.html in examples locally, you need to start your browser with options to run XHR on local files.
+For Chrome you start it with arguments --args --allow-file-access-from-files

+If you can access test.html at a Web server, just point your browser to it.

 # License
 The GPL version 3, http://www.gnu.org/licenses/gpl.txt